Even Trump voters want the minimum wage raised

 Trump voters who want to see minimum wage raised

+During the campaign, Trump was all over the place on his minimum wage views.
+At one point he said it was "too high," then he said he would support raising it to $10 an hour.

-Coomer, Allen's boss, is a big fan of Trump's.
+Coomer is a big fan of Trump's.
 She voted for President Obama but says she was "really disappointed" by him.
 The unemployment rate in Lee County, Kentucky was 10.9% when Obama took office.
 Today it's lower, 7.2%, but still far above the national average (4.8%).

 If anybody can bring the jobs back to the Appalachia region of Kentucky, Coomer believes it's Trump.
 Allen isn't as optimistic.